Moyoshabz/Prison-Break/README.md

 #### Question 2: In which countries do the most attempted helicopter prison escapes occur?
 - Counted the number of attempts per country.
-- Visualized the results using a horizontal bar chart.
+- Visualized the results using table.

 ![iamge_1](./images2/image4.png)